The instructor needs to link the courses together. The UNH IT Knowledge Base has instructions.

 Honors courses may also be created at the upper level to serve Honors in Major students.
 This is relatively rare, as few majors have enough Honors students to fill a section.
 However, it may be feasible in cases where a single course serves multiple majors (such as GEN 604H, Principles of Genetics), or for general skills and topics (such as research methods or thesis prep).

 Honors Liaisons recruit students for Honors in Major, offer guidance about curriculum, ensure that program information is available and up to date, certify Honors Designations, and certify completion of the program for graduating students.
+If you are an Honors Liaison, you have access to a Box folder that includes more information, as well as lists of Honors-eligible students.
+There is also a discussion forum for Liaisons in Canvas (in the Honors Faculty and Liaisons course).

 See a list of liaisons and requirements here: http://www.unh.edu/honors-program/requirements-contacts